refi64/nana/docs/qPCR4vir.doxygen/Doxigen-source/02-Getting Started.md

 A window system usually uses an input focus to represent a window which would receive the keyboard events.
 In general, a window which user clicks would be set to the input focus widow in Nana C++ Library.
-Additionally, the program can determinate which window gets the input focus by calling `nana::gui::API::set_focus()` .
+Additionally, the program can determinate which window gets the input focus by calling `nana::API::set_focus()` .

 The structure of keyboard event contains: